From our Free Quilt Block Patterns Library

 Our New Irish Chain quilt block is a variation on the Double Irish chain.

-You won't need luck to make this New Irish Chain!
+You won't need any luck to make this New Irish Chain!

 Let's get started.